 The Summer Institute of Christian Spirituality is held in June in both Mobile and Atlanta.
 The courses are one credit, face-to-face courses focused on specific areas of spirituality.
 The Institute courses are given the SPT prefix and are intended to fulfill the requirements of the Certificate of Spiritual Direction (CSD) and MPS programs.
 Adult learners are also encouraged to take these courses for Easy Listening.
 Selected spirituality courses (SPT) taught in the Summer Institute of Christian Spirituality (usually one each year) will be cross-listed as THL 57x, requiring two extra credits (beyond the one-credit SPT course) and designated as Guided Reading.
-For the CSD program, eight hours of Summer Institute SPT courses or three-credit Guided Reading courses are required.
-For the MTS program only three-credit Guided Reading courses are allowed, with a maximum of two Guided Reading courses (six-credit hours).
+For the CSD program, eight hours of Summer Institute SPT courses are required.
+For the MPS program six to nine hours of Summer Institute one-credit SPT courses or three-credit Guided Reading courses are allowed, with a maximum of two Guided Reading courses (six-credit hours).
 For the MA program up to nine hours of Guided Reading are allowed, depending on the approval of the student's thesis director.
 SPT courses do not satisfy undergraduate theology core requirements.